kmlebedev/django-gcalsync/README.md

 Add `django-gcalsync` to your settings.py.

-Add a `GCALSYNC_CALENDAR` property to your settings.py - this should be Google calendar name
+Add a `GCALSYNC_CALENDAR` property to your settings.py - this should be Google calendar name created under the working Google account, and shared for your Service account email User.
 example: GCALSYNC_CALENDAR = 'primary'

 Add a `GCALSYNC_CREDENTIALS` property to your settings.py - this should be the full path to the credentials file you created in Authentication above.
 example: GCALSYNC_CREDENTIALS = 'DIR/calendar.dat'